 - “And having been moved with compassion, that slave’s master released him and forgave his debt.

 - “But having departed, that slave found one of his fellow slaves who owed him a hundred denarii.17“denarii” is the plural of “denarius”, an ancient silver coin.
 It was the going wage for a day’s worth of manual labor.
 And having seized him, he was choking him, saying: “Pay back what you owe!”

 - “Then having fallen down, his fellow slave was begging him, saying: “Be patient with me and I will pay you back.”

 - “Yet he wasn’t willing.
 But having departed, he threw him into prison until he paid back what’s owed.

 - “So having seen what happened, his fellow slaves were extremely grieved.
 And having gone to their master, they explained everything that happened.

 - “Then having summoned him, his master says to him: “You wicked slave!
 I forgave all that debt because you begged me.

-- “And having been provoked to anger, his master handed him over to the prison torturer18“prison torturer” is one word in Greek.
-It refers to a prison guard whose job it was to extract information from prisoners through torture. until he paid back all that he owed.
+- “And having been provoked to anger, his master handed him over to the prison torturers18“prison torturers” is one word in Greek.
+It refers to a prison guard whose job it was to extract information from prisoners through torture. until that man paid back all that’s owed.

 - “And My heavenly Father will do likewise to you, unless each of you forgives his brother from your heart.”